 - B vitamins and potassium, magnesium and other minerals in radish can help to promote gastrointestinal peristalsis, contribute to the discharge of waste.

-- Regular intake of radish and carrot can help lower the fat in blood and improve the elasticity of the blood vessels.
-With that, it helps to stabilize blood pressure and further prevent coronary heart disease, and the blood vessel and heart related diseases.
+- Regular intake of radish can lower the fat in blood and improve the elasticity of the blood vessels.
+With that, it help to stabilize blood pressure and further prevent coronary heart disease, and the blood vessel and heart related diseases.